Missing Link (comics): Radioactive Missing Link

-However, the town cannot be rebuilt and the Brickfords are forced to turn Lincoln over to the authorities, after which they move out west.
+However, the town cannot be rebuilt, so the Brickfords surrender Lincoln to the authorities, after which they move out west.

 Ray Morgan

 Ray Morgan was a member of the Chain Gang who fought the Sleepwalker.
 He is always insecure and has a difficult time making a decision.

 Powers and abilities

 The radioactive Missing Link is superhumanly strong, with sufficient might to rival the Hulk.
-His body is crystalline.
-When struck with sufficient force, it can shatter, but will quickly fuse back together.
+His body is crystalline and can shatter if hit with enough force, but it will quickly fuse back together.
 His body generates radiation.
-He can melt concrete or even burn the Hulk's skin.
+He can melt concrete and even burn the Hulk's skin.
 This radiation eventually builds to a critical level, causing the Missing Link to explode.
 When he reforms afterwards, his radiation level is temporarily reduced.

 The Ray Morgan version of the Missing Link had the ability to teleport himself and others.